 Here’s a practical starting point for your first GitHub sourcing session:

 The challenge is scale.
-Between the 82% private-activity blind spot, missing contact information, and the hours required per candidate, GitHub sourcing alone can't fill a recruiting pipeline.
-Pairing your GitHub research skills with an AI sourcing platform that aggregates candidate data from multiple sources, automates outreach, and manages your pipeline in one place turns a good research channel into a complete sourcing workflow.
+Between the 82% private-activity blind spot, missing contact information, and the hours required per candidate, GitHub sourcing alone can’t fill a recruiting pipeline.
+Pairing your GitHub recruiting skills with an AI sourcing platform fills the sourcing gap.
+That combination aggregates candidate data from multiple sources, automates outreach, and manages your pipeline in one place - turning a good research channel into a complete sourcing workflow.